4 Powerful Radio Software to Broadcast Live Radio Online

 - Best for: Automated stations and advanced setups

-- RadioBOSS offers advanced automation, playlist scheduling, jingles, crossfading, and remote management.
+RadioBOSS offers advanced automation, playlist scheduling, auto dj rotation for tracks, jingles, crossfading, and remote management to manage workflows, access controls, and support flexible operations.
 Ideal for stations with consistent programming.

 3. Altacast (formerly Oddcast/Edcast)